xyuan04/YouAreEll-2/README.md

 You should also create some unit tests for your REST API handlers.

 It's possible you may also need to understand some of what the Jackson package does for you.

 * jackson json https://github.com/FasterXML/jackson

+And you may wish to create a couple classes `public class Message` and `public class Id` to make handling the abstractions implied by the API easier.

+Jackson can help you parse the json into objects,and objects back into JSON strings.
+Be sure to research how you can dependencies in the `pom.xml` so that Jackson, well, so that you can use Jackson in the project.

 ## IDs